wso2/docs-ei/en/micro-integrator/docs/setup/performance_tuning/tuning-the-VFS-Transport.md

 ## Update server-level configurations

-1. Open the deployment.toml file from the `MI_HOME/conf` directory.
+1. Open the `deployment.toml` file from the `MI_HOME/conf` directory.
 2. Binary message builder and formatter are enabled by default.
-Make sure the following configurations are presence in deployment.toml file unless you changed the default `application/binary` message builder and formatter.
+Be sure that the following configurations unchanged in the `deployment.toml` file.

     ```toml
     [message_builders]